MarSilller/TP1/README.md

 **Exercise 3 – Ball Bounce Simulation**
 This program calculates the **number of bounces** and the **maximum height** of a bouncing ball using the `generateSequence` function.
 Each bounce reaches **60% of the previous height** (losing 40%), and the sequence continues until either **15 bounces occur** or the bounce height drops below **1 unit**.

+**Exercise 4 – Virtual Library Management System** This exercise implements a small Virtual Library Management System in Kotlin using object-oriented programming concepts.
+It includes an abstract Book class, specialized subclasses for digital and physical books, and a Library class

+The project was useful for getting more familiarized with the kotlin language as we transition from java and also to learn about comanion objects and data classes

 ### Android Applications

 **Hello World App**